 Unfortunately, not every injured worker gets easy access to the financial compensation they deserve.
-If you are having trouble receiving the compensation you are rightfully entitled to, talking to an experienced workers’ compensation lawyer in Lebanon MO may be your best course of action.
+If you are having trouble receiving the compensation you are rightfully entitled to, talking to an experienced workers’ compensation attorney in Camdenton and Lebanon, MO, may be your best course of action.
 Today, our workman’s comp attorney at the Lake of the Ozarks is here to share with you a few simple but important facts about workers’ compensation.

 4 Things To Know About Workers’ Compensation

 1. Workers’ Compensation Is Mandatory For Most Employers.

 Businesses with five or more employees are required to purchase workers’ compensation insurance no matter what their industry.
 Businesses in certain higher-risk industries, such as construction, are required to purchase workers’ compensation if they have even one employee.
 Companies that meet these personnel minimums but neglect to purchase this insurance may face legal consequences.

 2. Employers Are Prohibited From Discriminating Against Injured Employees.

 Some employees are hesitant to file a workers’ compensation claim because they are afraid of the consequences they may face.
 However, if you are injured on the job, you have a legal right to pursue compensation.
 Employers are expressly prohibited from discriminating against employees who file workers’ compensation claims in any way.
 If you believe you have been the victim of such discrimination, contact a workers’ compensation lawyer immediately.